• 28

 Out on the island

 The Bothnian Bay archipelago consists of 4,000 islands, or more.
 On some there are cabins for rent, and there are boat transfers available to many of them.
-The tour boat Laponia has served the islands outside Luleå for years.
 Sometimes island life doesn't get much simpler, or much better, than a red cabin on the outskirts of the archipelago.

 Håkan Stenlund